 Google Drive Sync capability is a real savior but only if you have a proper backup solution for enterprise system in place that that can be used for urgent restore of a reliable version of a document.

-Is Google Sync the Only Way to Face Ransomware?
+Is Google Sync the Only Way to Be Hit by Ransomware?

 No, it is not.
 Along with G Suite you have hundreds and thousands of third-party extensions and apps that boost usability of Google Disk.
 With better work-flow and streamlined functionality those can bring a cyber threat on board as well.